 For better performance

 On board a fast electric scooter or a 25km/h electric scooter, know that the type of braking plays a key role in maneuverability and riding comfort.
-Hydraulic disc brakes, for example, provide powerful and progressive braking.
-Ideal for stopping when you are going at high speed or downhill.
+Hydraulic disc brakes, for example, offer powerful and progressive braking.
+Ideal for stopping when you are traveling at high speed or on a descent.

-As for drum brakes, they are smoother and require little maintenance, which is well-suited for moderate urban use.
-In bad weather, your braking system must be able to maintain all its grip.
-In this exercise, disc brakes are the most effective.
+As for drum brakes, they are softer and require little maintenance, which is suitable for moderate urban use.
+In bad weather, your braking system must be able to maintain full grip.
+In this regard, disc brakes are the most effective.

 The different types of braking on an electric scooter

-Each braking system has its own specific features.
-Understanding their differences will allow you to improve your comfort on the road and ensure your safety, regardless of the obstacles that may arise on your path.
-And this is true even if it rains or snows.
+Each braking system has its own specificities.
+Understanding their differences will allow you to improve your comfort on the road and guarantee your safety, whatever obstacles come your way.
+Even if it rains or snows.

 The disc brake is the most popular braking system among electric scooter manufacturers.
-And especially among brands that offer high-end electric scooters.
-Engineers love it for its efficiency and responsiveness, which ensure effective stops even at full speed.
+Especially among brands that offer high-end electric scooters.
+Engineers love it for its efficiency and responsiveness, which guarantee effective stops even at full speed.

-Its operation is simple: pressure is applied to a metal disc fixed to the wheel, which slows down the movement of the electric scooter.
+Its operation is simple: pressure is applied on a metal disc fixed to the wheel, which slows down the movement of the electric scooter.

 There are two main types of disc brakes:

-- Those mechanical ones that use a cable to operate the brake pads.
-Simpler and more economical, but requires regular maintenance to ensure their durability.
+- Mechanical ones that use a cable to operate the brake pads.
+Simpler and more economical, but require regular maintenance to ensure their durability.

-- Those hydraulic ones that operate thanks to a brake fluid.
-More precise and efficient, it nevertheless requires a good dose of maintenance.
+- Hydraulic ones that operate thanks to a brake fluid.
+More precise and effective, they nevertheless require a good amount of maintenance.

-Bonus: their effectiveness does not decrease, even in the rain, making them an ideal choice for year-round use.
+Bonus: their efficiency does not decrease, even in the rain, making them an ideal choice for year-round use.

 The drum brake: reliable and durable

-The drum brake is also popular on certain models of electric scooters.
-The reason: excellent robustness and low maintenance.
+The drum brake is also popular on some electric scooter models.
+The reason: excellent robustness and light maintenance.
 Its solid internal mechanism allows it to function effectively even when weather conditions are unfavorable.

 Its closed design even protects it from dust and moisture.

-It works thanks to a metal drum located in the hub of the wheel.
-When you pull the brake lever, an internal mechanism pushes "jaws" against the wall of the drum, creating friction that slows down the vehicle.
+It works thanks to a metal drum located in the wheel hub.
+When you operate the brake lever, an internal mechanism pushes "jaws" against the drum wall, creating friction that slows down the vehicle.

 The electromagnetic brake: a modern technology

 The electromagnetic brake is the modern solution for your electric scooter.
-Operating thanks to a magnetic field, it is often coupled with other mechanical brakes to optimize braking efficiency.
-Moreover, it allows, on certain models, to recover a portion of the energy generated during braking to boost battery autonomy.
+Operating thanks to a magnetic field, it is often combined with other mechanical brakes to optimize braking efficiency.
+Moreover, it allows, on some models, to recover part of the energy generated during braking to boost the battery's autonomy.

-The electromagnetic brake has a sensor that activates an electromagnetic field as soon as the brake lever is engaged.
-The motor then enters resistance, which reduces the speed of the scooter without any physical contact between parts.
-This technology has been designed to reduce wear on mechanical components and ensure smooth and progressive braking.
+The electromagnetic brake has a sensor that activates an electromagnetic field as soon as the brake lever is operated.
+The motor then resists, which reduces the speed of the scooter without any physical contact between parts.
+This technology was designed to reduce wear on mechanical components and ensure smooth and progressive braking.

 These two braking systems are mainly available on entry-level models.
 Simple and inexpensive, they remain effective despite quite logical limitations.

 First of all, the foot brake is the most basic braking device.
-It is often used in conjunction with another braking system.
-Installed on the rear fender, it works by applying pressure with the foot to slow down the wheel.
-Its simplicity is remarkably effective, but it proves ineffective when the scooter is launched at full speed.
+It is often used in addition to another braking system.
+Installed on the rear fender, it works by applying pressure with the foot to slow the wheel.
+Its simplicity is remarkably effective but proves ineffective when the scooter is running at full speed.

-As for the friction brake, it relies on a pad that rubs directly against the wheel to slow down the machine.
+As for the friction brake, it relies on a pad that rubs directly against the wheel to slow down the vehicle.
 It is easy to maintain and is generally found on entry-level models.
-However, this does not mean that it is not effective.
-It provides responsive braking, although it is not highly recommended for high speeds.
+But that does not mean it is not effective.
+It offers responsive braking, although it is not recommended for high speeds.

 The advantages of regenerative braking

 One of the great advantages of regenerative braking is that it allows for smooth braking.
-Unlike traditional braking systems, it does not cause sudden jolts, making driving more comfortable, especially during gradual stops or downhill driving.
-The braking is more natural and less aggressive for the user, allowing for better speed management, especially over long distances.
+Unlike traditional braking systems, it does not cause sudden jolts, making the ride more comfortable, especially during gradual stops or downhill rides.
+The braking is more natural and less aggressive for the user, allowing better speed control, especially over long distances.

-The practical aspect of regenerative braking is that it allows you to recover a portion of the energy you have expended.
-This recovered energy is used to recharge the battery, which can enable you to travel additional miles without having to plug your scooter into an outlet.
-This becomes particularly useful for long trips or during frequent urban commutes, where stops and braking are more numerous.
+The practical aspect of regenerative braking is that it allows you to recover some of the energy you have spent.
+This recovered energy is used to recharge the battery, which can allow you to travel additional kilometers without having to plug your scooter into a socket.
+This becomes particularly useful for long trips or frequent urban journeys, where stops and braking are more frequent.

-In 2025, specific requirements will regulate the safety of scooters, and they even vary by city!
-Discover what the French and European regulations impose regarding braking for a smooth ride.
+In 2025, specific requirements come to regulate scooter safety, and they even vary by city!
+Discover what French and European regulations impose regarding braking to ride with peace of mind.

 Regulation in France

 In 2025, electric scooters in France must be equipped with two independent braking systems.
 This requirement aims to ensure that if one brake fails, the other is sufficient to stop the scooter safely.
-Models with disc or regenerative brakes often meet this standard, but it is essential to check before purchasing.
+Models with disc or regenerative brakes often comply with this standard, but it is essential to check before purchase.

 European standards